InsightSoftwareConsortium/ITK-Wasm/doc/content/docs/itk_js_15_migration_guide.md

-# itk.js 15 Migration Guide
+# itk-wasm 15 Migration Guide

 **This is a work in progress.**

-itk.js is a major upgrade that ...
+itk-wasm is a major upgrade that ...

 Typescript support was added, but, of course, you can still just use JavaScript if you wish.